martyav/learn-haskell/README.md

 I am playing around with Haskell on holiday break, out of curiosity about working with a functional language.

-I'm working off of a Windows 10 machine, [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/), and [GHC](https://downloads.haskell.org/~ghc/8.2.2/docs/html/users_guide/intro.html) 8.10.2.
+I'm working off of a Windows 10 machine, using [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/), and [GHC](https://downloads.haskell.org/~ghc/8.2.2/docs/html/users_guide/intro.html) 8.10.2.

+This README documents my learning experiences for future reference.

 ## Haskell set up